-Reporting Options: Report to Campus Police or Local Police
+Reporting Options: Report to RU Public Safety or Rockford City Police

 File a Criminal Complaint with the Police

-Community members impacted by sexual violence are strongly encouraged to report all allegations of Prohibited Offenses to Campus Safety and Security of local police as soon as possible, regardless of where the offense took place.
-Campus Safety and Security can:
+Community members impacted by sexual violence are strongly encouraged to report all allegations of Prohibited Offenses to RU Public Safety and Security of Rockford City Police as soon as possible, regardless of where the offense took place.
+RU Public Safety and Security can:

 - escort the affected party to a local hospital;